Weymouth Lifeboat Station: Description

-The 1869 lifeboat station is still used for crew facilities but the space once occupied by the lifeboat between launches is now used as a fund-raising gift shop.
+The 1869 lifeboat station is still used for crew facilities.
 It is built from stone and faces the harbour.
 Above the boat doors is a bay window lookout.
 At the top of the gable is a date stone carved '1924' to commemorate when the building was modified for the arrival of its first motor lifeboat, the Samuel Oakes.
 Opposite the boathouse is a metal bridge leading to the floating pontoon where the ALB is moored.

 Much closer to the harbour entrance is the boathouse built in 1996.
-This is a long.
-Low building that opens immediately onto a wide slipway down which the ILB is pushed on its carriage to reach the water.
+This is a long, low building that opens immediately onto a wide slipway down which the ILB is pushed on its carriage to reach the water.